Scalloped Potatoes Recipe

 Instructions

-• Preheat oven to 350º F. Spray 9×13 casserole dish with nonstick cooking spray and set aside.
+• Preheat oven to 350º F. Brush 9×13 casserole dish with olive oil or spray cooking spray and set aside.

 • Place potato slices in a bowl of cold water to keep from turning brown while making cream sauce.

-• Melt butter in a medium saucepan set over medium heat.
+• Make the Cream Sauce.
+Melt butter in a medium saucepan set over medium heat.
 Whisk in flour until well-combined, then whisk in milk, salt, pepper, cayenne pepper.
 Reduce heat to simmer and continue to whisk until sauce bubbles slightly around the edges of the saucepan and has thickened slightly.

 • If you are adding cheese (making Potatoes Au Gratin), stir them in at this point.

-• Drain cold water from the potato slices and arrange the slices in the 9×13 casserole dish.
+• Make the casserole.
+Drain cold water from the potato slices and arrange the slices in the 9×13 casserole dish.
 Pour cream sauce over potato slices and cover the casserole dish with foil.

 • Bake covered for 45 minutes.
 Remove the foil and bake until the top is golden brown and the potatoes are fork-tender.
 If additional browning is desired, you may broil the casserole for 3 to 5 minutes.